 A bed with handy drawers, such as the Ikea Hemnes day-bed frame (pictured below), will accommodate everything from duvets and bedding to clothing and shoes.
 If you don’t want to see the bed at all during the day, consider a foldable futon – or an even more radical solution, the completely foldable Bed in a Box from Sofa.com.

-5. Find a wardrobe to work with your space – and style
+5. Find a wardrobe to work with your small space – and style

 Which works best as a small bedroom idea – an open storage unit with a clothes rail, or a traditional wardrobe, albeit a small one?
 Well, that depends largely on what kind of a look you want to create in your bedroom.